Princ Bajaja

-Princ Bajaja is a 1971 Czechoslovak fantasy film based on the fairy tale Prince Bajaja by Božena Němcová and directed by Antonín Kachlík.
+Princ Bajaja is a 1971 Czechoslovak fantasy film based on the fairy tale Prince Bajaja by Božena Němcová.
+The film was directed by Antonín Kachlík.

 Plot

 After the death of his parents, the young Prince Bajaja sets out to find his fortune.
 On his journey, he rescues an enchanted horse, who later comes to his aid.
 Disguised as a mute gardener, he gets acquainted with Princess Slavěna, who is to be sacrificed to a three-headed dragon on her 18th birthday.
 Her father, the king, is looking for a suitor for the princess, but no one is prepared to fight the dragon, except Bajaja, who receives magical armor from the enchanted horse.
-Although hurt, Bajaja defeats the dragon, but an evil knight takes credit for the deed.
+Despite being hurt, Bajaja defeats the dragon, but an evil knight takes credit for the deed.